FredrikAugust/liquidator/client/README.md

 ## Notes

 For developing with styled-components, I recommend using the `vscode-styled-components`-extension, as it gives you syntax highlighting when writing the css.

+Run `npm run storybook` to browse the available components.